-The glycemic index of wheat is 54, placing it in the low GI foods category.
-We consume wheat in the form of flour.
+The glycemic index of wheat is 54, placing it in the low Glycemic Index foods category.
+Wheat is packed with 12.2% of fiber and so it is considered a good food for diabetes.

 Moreover, you will be glad to know wheat grains are rich in fibers and proteins that have numerous health benefits.